 Simply apply a layer of lip liner and use a slightly darker lip liner in order to define the bow and the center of the base lip.
 Make confident you combine all of them with the lighter hue after that.

-You may also use the lip line to define the lip by drawing it slightly over it.
+You may also use the lip line or lip pencil to define the lip by drawing it slightly over it.
 Lipsticks are popular, but skirt-wearing lip liners that make lips look more defined and fuller are also popular.

 Why you should line your lips before applying lipstick